AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/hotel-reviews-exercise-solutions.md

 This dataset contains 515,000 customer reviews and scores of 1493 luxury hotels across Europe.
 The geographical location of hotels is also provided for further analysis.

+The exercises below will use the `datasets.hotel_reviews` table.

 ### Question 1
 Which hotel has the most reviews?

 *Solution:*

+In our query, we select the distinct names of hotels and solved the maximum of hotel reviews from the dataset.
+By sorting our data in descending order, we can determine the top hotel with the most reviews.
 ```sql
   SELECT DISTINCT hotel_name,
     max(total_number_of_reviews) AS max